etheleon/readSim/example/readSim.0102.chooseContigsXScaffolds.md

 numTaxa  = length(unique(data$taxid))
 ```

-A total of 80 genera were without completed A total of 640 leaf taxa under the former.
+A total of 80 genera were without completed completed genomes.
+A total of 640 leaf taxa under the former.

 ```r